duiliocirino/CirinoCocchia/README.md

 ## Authors
 - Duilio Cirino (duilio.cirino@mail.polimi.it)
 - Lorenzo Cocchia (lorenzo.cocchia@mail.polimi.it)
+## Contents
+In this repository you can find:
+- the description of the problem to solve in the assignment documents (RASD&&DD and ITD&ATD)
+- the DeliveryFolder in which we submitted our documents
+  - the analysis and specification of the software requirements in the RASD document
+  - the analysis, design and description of the software architecture in the DD
+  - the information about the implementation of a prototype of the software in the ITD
+  - the acceptance tests' description that we made for another project
+- the source code of a prototype of the software
 ## Links to the Google Documents
 Here you can find the documents used to report our work.
 ### RASD Google Doc (commentator privileges)